 The renowned Prague Astronomical Clock, often known as Orloj, is the ultimate centerpiece of Old Town Square.
 It’s a medieval astronomical clock in the Old Town Hall and displays the current positions of several celestial objects.
 The Orloj’s lower section is a calendar dial that displays the day.

 The Old Town Hall is unique among town halls, as it is actually a collection of interconnected medieval structures rather than a single edifice.
 The Old Town Hall’s tower was built in 1364 and was the city’s highest structure.

-The tower’s observation deck, which is available to the public, provides spectacular views over Old Town Square.
-Another monument, albeit not in the square itself but quite close by is hard to miss in Old Town Square.
+The tower’s observation deck, available to the public, provides spectacular views over Old Town Square.
+Another monument, albeit not in the square itself but quite close by, is hard to miss in Old Town Square.
 From both sides of the plaza, the Gothic towers of the Church of Mother of God before Tyn may be seen.